Executor

 method ofExecutorManagerRef

-Thread Safety: A boolean value indicating whether the executor is thread-safe.
+Thread Safety: A boolean value indicating whether this executor is thread-safe.

-Supports Timed Scheduling: A boolean value indicating whether the executor supports timed scheduling interfaces, i.e., the
+Support for Time-based Scheduling: A boolean value indicating whether this executor supports time-based scheduling interfaces, namely the

 ExecuteAt